NitenKumawat/BookVerse/README.md

 # 📚 BookVerse - Modern Book E-commerce Platform

-Welcome to **BookVerse**, a full-featured book e-commerce platform built using the **MERN stack**, with advanced filtering, cart functionality, OTP-based login, and a smooth checkout flow.
+Welcome to **BookVerse**, a full-featured book e-commerce platform built using the **MERN stack**, with advanced filtering, cart functionality, and a smooth checkout flow.
 This project integrates core computer science concepts like **sliding window** and **two-pointer algorithms** with modern web development practices.

 ---